JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 ### Extension level

-You can configure compiler options for all the targets and shared source sets in the `compilerOptions {}` block at the top level:
+You can configure common compiler options for all the targets and shared source sets in the `compilerOptions {}` block at the top level:

 ```kotlin